bjurak/Darkened_Light_Android/README.md

 # Darkened_Light_Android
 Alpha build of Darkened Light, game made by BjurkDev

+PLEASE READ THE ALPHA BUILD STATE AT THE BOTTOM BEFORE PLAYING!!!

+(android only)
 How to install?
 1. Click the blue button "View Code"
 2. Click on Darkened_Light_Test.apk
 3. Click on the blue button "View raw" button.